censorship-no-archive/ceno1/doc/errorConditions.md

 ### 6102 - Malformed URL

-BI logs that and does not continue the process of insertion
+BI logs that and does not continue the process of insertion.

 ### 6200 - Bundle received is malformed

-**Error code: 6200**

 If the bundle received is detected to have an incorrect format or is malformed for some reason, the RR may be informed so as to be able to issue a new request to the bundle server.